Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Introduction

 \subsubsection{Computation of KAM tori given the map; automatic reducibility}

 Once we have the time-1 map very carefully computed, we turn on the problem of computing the KAM tori by a continuation scheme.

+The method is based on formulating a functional equation for the parameterization of a torus that expresses invariance and the motion is a rotation.
+The unknowns to be solved for are the parameterization and the parameters of the model that need to be adjusted.

 We use a Newton-like method based on automatic reducibility developed for symplectic mappings in \cite{Llave01c, LlaveGJV05} and for conformally symplectic systems in \cite{CallejaCdlL2013}.

-The method seeks a parametrization of the torus (which is a one dimensional object) that satisfies an invariance equation.
+Note that the algorithm only needs to manipulate functions of as many variables as the dimension of the torus in the return map.
+This number of variables is smaller than the dimension of the phase space (other methods based on normal forms or expansions use functions in phase space or even families of such functions).
+Reducing the number of variables of the functions considered is important because the computational cost of handling a function grows extremely rapidly with the number of variables (the \emph{curse of dimensionality}).

-The algorithm takes advantage of several geometric identities to obtain a quadratically convergent method.
-The method has very low storage requirements and operation count (if the torus is discretized with $N$ points it requires $O(N)$ storage and $O(N\log(N))$ operations).
+The algorithm we use takes advantage of several geometric identities to obtain a quadratically convergent method.
+The method has very low storage requirements and operation count (if the torus is discretized with $N$ points, a step requires $O(N)$ storage and $O(N\log(N))$ operations).
 The algorithm (listed in \cite{CallejaCdlL2013}) consists in about a dozen steps on objects.
 Using modern computer languages, all of those steps can be implemented in one line in a way that is independent of the level of truncation or accommodating extended precision arithmetic.
+Using more traditional languages, one can implement a layer of operations among objects and then a sort main program.
 Hence, significant parts of the problem can be reused.